 The underlying principle of the kind of counselling I practice is that by having the freedom to discuss our feelings in a confidential, non-judgemental space, we gain understanding of our place in them and their roots, and this can lead to lasting change.

-On a personal level, I have been the fortunate beneficiary of good counselling myself, and know there is a marked difference between ‘good’ and ‘bad’ counsellors, ‘good’ and ‘bad’ ways of working, and those feelings of hopelessness, inevitability or going through the motions that often go with seeking help with mental health.
-My journey to this work began with a thought of “well if helped me, it can help anyone” and I firmly believe in the effectiveness of this kind of work when the partnership between counsellor and client works also.
+I have been the fortunate beneficiary of good counselling myself, and know there is a marked difference between ‘good’ and ‘bad’ ways of working, and the feelings of hopelessness, inevitability, or going through the motions that often go with seeking help with our mental health.
+My journey to this profession came in the wake of my own positive experience and a thought of “well if helped me, it can help anyone”, and I firmly believe in the effectiveness of talking therapy when there is a successful partnership between counsellor and client.

 I endeavour to work in a way which does not pathologise any protected characteristic such as sexuality, race, religion, disability, or gender identity or expression.
 I offer clients short-term or ongoing weekly counselling sessions, either online or from my private garden office in Whetstone, London N20.
 You can learn more about the process of beginning counselling here.